 The Boot Hill Graveyard is a popular attraction where bodies of past villains and law-abiding citizens still lie.
 Be sure to see the staged gunfights and barroom brawls along Allen Street that are renacted on most Sundays during the month.
 There is no longer any bawdy entertainment, but the old Bird Cage Theatre is still open for tours.

-The old watering hole from 1879, The Crystal Palace Saloon remains a symbol of the true "Old West", retaining its 1880's integrity.
-The original copper ceiling, adobe walls, and beautiful replica of the massive bar, awe visitors as they step back in time to the only authentic saloon still operating in Tombstone.
+The old watering hole from 1879, The Crystal Palace Saloon remains a symbol of the "Old West", retaining its 1880's integrity.
+The original copper ceiling, adobe walls, and beautiful replica of the massive bar awe visitors as they step back in time to the only authentic saloon still operating in Tombstone.

 A restored home, the Rose Tree Inn Museum, reputably boasts the largest rose tree in the world that is over 100 years old and covers an 8,000 square foot arbor.
 The rose tree of Tombstone blooms during April of each year.

 More Interesting Reading

 Explore Cochise County

 Tombstone, Arizona Wikipedia